• Skip to primary navigation

 • Divide the dough in half.
 Using your hands, form each half into a log approximately 7" wide and 1 ½" in diameter.

 • Wrap each cookie dough log in plastic wrap.
-Place in the refrigerator for 2 - 3 hours (overnight is preferred).
+Place in the refrigerator for 2 - 3 hours or overnight.

 Slicing and Baking Cookies

-• Prepare two baking sheets by lining with silicon mats or parchment paper.
+• Prepare two baking sheets by lining with silicone baking mats or parchment paper.

 • Remove cookie dough logs from the refrigerator.
 Cut into ¼" slices.
 Place cookie slices on prepared baking sheets one inch apart (note: the cookies will not spread).